-(a) On the Closing Date and pursuant to the Contribution Agreement, the Partnership issued to the General Partner (i) [] General Partner Units representing a continuation of its 2% General Partner Interest (after giving effect to any exercise of the Over-Allotment Option and the Deferred Issuance and Distribution), subject to all of the rights, privileges and duties of the General Partner under this Agreement and (ii) the Incentive Distribution Rights.
-On the Closing Date and pursuant to the Contribution Agreement, the Partnership issued to the Organizational Limited Partner [] Common Units and [] Subordinated Units representing a []% Limited Partner Interest (after giving effect to any exercise of the Over-Allotment Option and the Deferred Issuance and Distribution), subject to all of the rights, privileges and duties of a Limited Partner under this Agreement.
-On the Closing Date and pursuant to the Contribution Agreement, (x) OCI Wyoming Co. contributed to the Partnership its 10.02% limited partner interest in Operating Company, in exchange for a cash payment of \$[], (y) the Partnership issued to OCI Holdings, on behalf of OCI Wyoming Co., the right to receive the issuance of additional Common Units described in clause (a) of the definition of "Deferred Issuance and Distribution" and (z) the Partnership issued to OCI Chemical, on behalf of OCI Wyoming Co., the right to receive the distribution."
+(a) On the Closing Date and pursuant to the Contribution Agreement, the Partnership issued to the General Partner (i) 399,000 General Partner Units representing a continuation of its 2% General Partner Interest (after giving effect to any exercise of the Over-Allotment Option and the Deferred Issuance and Distribution), subject to all of the rights, privileges and duties of the General Partner under this Agreement and (ii) the Incentive Distribution Rights.
+On the Closing Date and pursuant to the Contribution Agreement, the Partnership issued to the Organizational Limited Partner 4,775,500 Common Units and 9,775,500 Subordinated Units representing a 72.9% Limited Partner Interest (after giving effect to any exercise of the Over-Allotment Option and the Deferred Issuance and Distribution), subject to all of the rights, privileges and duties of a Limited Partner under this Agreement.
+On the Closing Date and pursuant to the Contribution Agreement, (x) OCI Wyoming Co. contributed to the Partnership its 10.02% limited partner interest in Operating Company, in exchange for a cash payment of \$69,100,000, (y) the Partnership issued to OCI Holdings, on behalf of OCI Wyoming Co., the right to receive the issuance of additional Common Units described in clause (a) of the definition of "Deferred Issuance and Distribution" and (z) the Partnership issued to OCI Chemical, on behalf of OCI Wyoming Co., the right to receive the distribution of "Deferred Issuance and Distribution" and (z) the Partnership issued to OCI Chemical, on behalf of OCI Wyoming Co., the right to receive the distribution of "Deferred Issuance and Distribution."

-(b) Upon the issuance of any additional Limited Partner Interests by the Partnership (other than (i) the Common Units issued in the Initial Public Offering, (ii) the Common Units, Subordinated Units and Incentive Distribution Rights issued pursuant to Section 5.2(a) (including any Common Units issued pursuant to the Deferred Issuance and Distribution), (iii) any Common Units issued pursuant to Section 5.11 and (iv) any Common Units issued upon the conversion of any Partnership Interests), the General Partner may, in order to maintain the Percentage Interest with respect to its General Partner Interest, make additional Capital Contributions in an amount equal to the product obtained by multiplying (A) the quotient determined by dividing (x) the Percentage Interest with respect to the General Partner Interests immediately prior to the issuance of such additional Limited Partner Interests by the Partnership by (y) 100% less the Percentage Interest with respect to the General Partner Interest immediately prior to the issuance of such additional Limited Partner Interests.
+(b) Upon the issuance of any additional Limited Partner Interests by the Partnership (other than (i) the Common Units issued in the Initial Public Offering, (ii) the Common Units, Subordinated Units and Incentive Distribution Rights issued pursuant to Section 5.2(a) (including any Common Units issued pursuant to the Deferred Issuance and Distribution), (iii) any Common Units issued pursuant to Section 5.11 and (iv) any Common Units issued upon the conversion of any Partnership Interests), the General Partner may, in order to maintain the Percentage Interest with respect to its General Partner Interest, make additional Capital Contributions in an amount equal to the product obtained by multiplying (A) the quotient determined by dividing (x) the Percentage Interest with respect to the General Partner Interests immediately prior to the issuance of such additional Limited Partner Interests by the Partnership by (y) 100% less the Percentage Interest with respect to the General Partner Interest immediately prior to the issuance of such additional Limited Partner (before deduction of underwriters' discounts and commissions) in exchange for such additional Limited Partner Interests.
 Except as set forth in Article XII, the General Partner shall not be obligated to make any additional Capital Contributions to the Partnership.
 Any Capital Contribution pursuant to this Section 5.2(b) shall be evidenced by the issuance to the General Partner of a proportionate number of additional General Partner Units.